bebop-001/Aedict/README.md

 with new index data.
 Copy this to the dictionary assets directory (dictionary/app/src/main/assets) and rebuild and reinstall the dictionary.
 When you update the app, it should use the new indexes.

-**However** -- to be honest -- I haven't tried updating the indexes yet.
-I actually just got the indexer working today.

 If you find problems, please let me know.